terascope/teraslice/docs/packages/data-mate/overview.md

 ### inIPRange

-`inIPRange(INPUT, args) - Validates if the input IP is within a given range of IP's, or that a list of inputs IP are in range`
+`inIPRange(input, args) - Validates if the input IP is within a given range of IP's, or that a list of inputs IP are in range`

 `Optional args: { min?: IP_ADDRESS, max?: IP_ADDRESS, cidr?: IP_ADDRESS/CIDR }
  default values: